how to hire developers for startups

 TL;DR — Quick Summary

 If you're a Director of Customer Success dealing with internal 'hobbyist' dev teams that build tools which are hard to use and constantly break, you know the frustration.
 You're trying to stop churn skyrocketing because your support tech feels '1990s', but finding the right external partner for a custom AI voice assistant feels like a minefield.
+For startups navigating rapid growth, the challenge of how to hire developers for startups who can build these critical, human-like AI systems is even more acute, often leading to costly missteps.

 1